oskratch/wordpress-plugin-jsonifywp/README.md

 ### Display a List

 Add the following shortcode to any page or post to display data from a specific endpoint.
-The example below uses `1` as the endpoint ID—replace it with your actual endpoint's ID.
+For example, if your listing page is called `members`, you can use the shortcode below (replace `1` with your actual endpoint's ID).
 You can find the correct shortcode for each endpoint in the endpoints table in the admin area, ready to copy and paste.

 ```
 [jsonifywp id="1"]